Orchard module loader and dynamic compilation

 Once modules are properly activated, they are further examined to detect and enable individual features, but this is a topic for another section.

-The list of available modules in an Orchard installation is built by searching various folders of the file system for "module.txt" files.
+The list of available extensions in an Orchard installation is built by searching various folders of the file system for "module.txt" and "theme.txt" files.
 The folders looked at by default are listed in the following sections.

 The "~/Modules" folder is intended to contain the vast majority of Orchard modules.
 The convention is that each module is stored in a sub-folder named "<ModuleName>" containing a single "module.txt" file.
 Packaging, distribution and sharing of modules is only supported for modules in the "~/Modules" folder.